Single-origin coffee from Ethiopia has set the world abuzz. Head to one of these U.S. roasteries to sample the cream of the crop.

 U.S. Locations: Chicago, Los Angeles, New York City, and Boston

 At Intelligentsia’s coffee bars across the United States, you can sample single-origin coffees from organic cooperatives in Ethiopia.
 Intelligentsia’s coffee buying team prioritizes direct trade with independent and sustainable farmers.
 Vice president and coffee buyer Geoff Watts recommends drinking simple filtered brews to best appreciate the complex and fruity flavors.

-The espresso blend Dukale’s Dream pays tribute to the Ethiopian coffee farmer who inspired actor Hugh Jackman to found this roastery.
-The Kochere-region beans deliver a robust flavor that stands up to frothy milk in Laughing Man’s signature flat white, which has more espresso and less milk than a latte.
-184 Duane St., New York City.
+The espresso blend “Dukale’s Dream” pays tribute to the Ethiopian coffee farmer who inspired actor Hugh Jackman to found this roastery in Manhattan’s Tribeca neighborhood.
+The Kochere-region beans deliver a robust flavor that stands up to frothy milk in Laughing Man’s signature flat white, which has more espresso and less milk than a latté.

 U.S. Locations: Portland, Seattle, New York City, Los Angeles, New Orleans, Chicago